Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 Since~$G$ is $2n$-acyclic we know that there must be an overlap at one of the ends, i.e.\ \begin{itemize} \item $[v]_{\beta_1\cap \alpha_1}\cap[t_2]_{\alpha_1\cap\alpha_2}\neq\emptyset$, or \item $[v]_{\alpha_1\cap\beta_1} \cap [r_2]_{\beta_1\cap \beta_2}\neq\emptyset$, or \item $[u]_{\beta_k \cap \alpha_{\ell}} \cap [t_{\ell}]_{\alpha_\ell\cap\alpha_{\ell-1}}\neq\emptyset$, or \item $[u]_{\alpha_\ell\cap \beta_k}\cap[r_{k}]_{\beta_k\cap \beta_{k-1}}\neq\emptyset$ \end{itemize} occurs because otherwise the two coset paths would form a coset cycle of length up to~$2n$; w.l.o.g.\ assume $[v]_{\beta_1\cap \alpha_1}\cap[t_2]_{\alpha_1\cap\alpha_2}\neq\emptyset$.
 If we now assume that there is no overlap at~$u$, i.e.\

 then there would be a cyclic coset path of length up to~$2n$ from~$v$ to~$v$, contradicting Lemma~\ref{le:cyclicZipper}. \end{proof}

-The zipper lemma states that the two coset paths behave like a zipper that is closed from both ends simultaneously.
-Essentially, they can be considered as two recombinations of the constituents of a common core path.
+The zipper lemma states that two short coset paths that start and end at the same vertices can be considered two recombinations of the constituents of a common core path.
 Short coset paths in acyclic \ca graphs are unique in the sense that the zipper lemma applies to them.
-Thus, $n$-acyclic \ca graphs can be considered locally tree-like w.r.t.\ to coset paths.
-The zipper lemma has several interesting and important consequences.
+Thus, $n$-acyclic \ca graphs can be considered locally tree-like.
+The zipper lemma has several important consequences.

 \begin{corollary} Let~$G$ be a $2n$-acyclic \ca graph, $v,u\in G$.
 If there are two short coset paths

 from~$v$ to~$u$ with $\ell,k\leq n$, then there is a short coset paths from~$v$ to~$u$ that starts with an $(\alpha_1\cap\beta_1)$-edge. \end{corollary}